 Science refers to a collection of information, usually concerning something in the physical world, which can be explained by scientific observation or the scientific approach.
-The scientific method is an evolution that has taken place over many hundreds of years.
+The scientific method is an evolution over many hundreds of years.
 It can be summarised as follows:

-If the experimental results confirm the hypothesis, it is regarded as scientific theory.
+If the experimental results confirm the hypothesis, it is considered a scientific theory.
 If new evidence is discovered that contradicts the hypothesis, it may be altered or abandoned in favour of a new hypothesis, which is then tested further.

-The disciplines that explain the physical cosmos are classified in a variety of ways.
-The most important distinction in science is whether a science is pure, or theoretical, or applied, or practical.
-Pure science explains a phenomena, whereas applied science suggests how that phenomenon may be used.
+The disciplines that explain the physical cosmos are classified in various ways.
+The most crucial distinction in science is whether science is pure, or theoretical, or applied, or practical.
+Pure science explains a phenomenon, whereas applied science suggests how that phenomenon may be used.

 Natural Sciences, Social Sciences, and Formal Sciences are the three primary divisions of modern science that investigate the nature of our world and the cosmos in the broadest sense.
 As a result, the three major branches of Science are:

-- The Social Sciences: Human cultures from throughout the world, as well as human individuals' relationships with their social environments, are studied by social sciences.
+• The Social Sciences: Human cultures from throughout the world and human individuals' relationships with their social environments are studied by social sciences.

 The primary branches of social science are as follows: Psychology, Sociology, Anthropology, Economics, Archaeology, History, Geography, Law, Politics and so on.

-The following are the most important branches of Formal Sciences are Mathematics \sLogic, Computer studies, Statistics and Data Science Systems Science, Information Technology, Artificial Intelligence, and so forth.
+The following essential branches of Formal Sciences are Mathematics \sLogic, Computer studies, Statistics and Data Science, Systems Science, Information Technology, Artificial Intelligence, and so forth.

 Pure or Natural science is classified into the following groups in general:

-- Life sciences are the study of living creatures, their internal processes, and their interactions with one another and with their surroundings.
+• Life sciences study living creatures, their internal processes, and their interactions with one another and their surroundings.

 Branches of Science: Physical Sciences